ssh-mitm/ssh-mitm/doc/portforwarding.rst

   ..

-The *InjectableClientTunnelForwarder* can be used always, even if the ssh client is not even actively using the port forwarding feature.
+The *InjectableClientTunnelForwarder* can be used **always**, even if the ssh client is not even actively using the port forwarding feature.
 Furthermore the ``--tunnel-client-dest`` parameter can receive a space-separated list of destination targets (e.g. google.com:80).
 The ssh-mitm server will then open a port for each destination.